sph-mn/sph-ga/readme.md

 # sph-ga
-this is a javascript library for fundamental calculations in euclidean and conformal geometric algebras. custom algebras are supported.
+this is a javascript library for fundamental calculations in euclidean and conformal geometric algebras.

-the focus of this implementation is on flexibility (functional with basic data structures and loose coupling for easy abstraction) as well as compactness and generality (straightforward with no limitations).
+the focus of this implementation is on flexibility (functional with basic data structures and loose coupling for easy abstraction) as well as compactness and generality (straightforward with no workarounds or limitations).

 the collection of automated tests may also be useful for testing other geometric algebra libraries.

-## status
+**status**
-development has stalled because of a lack of clarity about how the inner product should be defined and implemented. inner products like "e2_4 ∙ e2_4_5" and "e2_4_5 ∙ e2_4_5", where 4 and 5 represent the indices of the cga null vectors n0 and n_infinity, could not be calculated in a way that could be confirmed as correct.
+a new approach for calculating the inner product has been implemented and is being tested.

 # usage
-compiled/sph_ga.js contains the javascript version. use with node.js via `require("./sph_ga.js")` or include the code in html using `<script type="text/javascript" src="sph_ga.js"></script>`.
+`compiled/sph_ga.js` contains the javascript version. use with node.js via `require("./sph_ga.js")` or include the code in html using `<script type="text/javascript" src="sph_ga.js"></script>`.

 # usage